Earn 125K Points with the Sapphire Reserve

 The new Sapphire Reserve is no longer just a premium travel card but a keeper card.

-With over $2,700 in potential value, a fresh 100K-point welcome offer, and a $500 travel credit to kick things off, the upgraded version is freaking great.
+With over $2,700 in potential value, new statement credits, and more, the upgraded version is freaking great.
 But again, the higher annual fee only makes sense if you’re planning to use the perks.

 And if you travel frequently, dine out often, and can use even half of these benefits?
 You’ll easily come out ahead and possibly find yourself booking that dream trip sooner rather than later.